salmanfaris22/salmanfaris22/README.md

 ### 🔥 &nbsp; My Journey:

-- 🔭 Currently diving deep into **E-Commerce** development, crafting seamless user experiences.
+🔭 Currently diving deep into software development, crafting seamless user experiences.
-- 🌱 On an exciting learning adventure with **Golang**, enhancing my front-end skills to complement my backend expertise.
+🌱 On an exciting learning adventure with Golang, enhancing my front-end skills to complement my backend expertise.
-- 👨‍💻 Explore all my projects at [my portfolio](https://salmanfaris22.github.io/salmanfaris/)—where creativity meets code!
+👨‍💻 Explore all my projects at my portfolio—where creativity meets code!
-- 💬 Let's chat about **MERN stack** and **Golang**—my go-to technologies for building robust applications.
+💬 Let's chat about React JS stack and Golang—my go-to technologies for building robust applications.
-- 📫 Reach out to me at: **salmanfariskalm@gmail.com**—I'm always up for a good conversation!
+📫 Reach out to me at: salmanfariskalm@gmail.com—I'm always up for a good conversation!
-- ⚡ Fun fact: **I think I'm funny**, and I promise my code is less of a joke than I am!
+⚡ Fun fact: I think I'm funny, and I promise my code is less of a joke than I am!

 ### 🛠️ Technologies & Tools I Work With: